cwpearson/tempi/README.md

 ## Contributing

+* Underlying MPI functions are declared in `include/symbols.hpp` and discovered in `src/internal/symbols.cpp`.
+Any MPI functions that will be overridden should be added there.
-* The API overrides are defined in `src/*.cpp`.
-New MPI functions should be added there, in a file of the same name as the function without the `MPI_` prefix.
+* The new implementations are defined in `src/*.cpp`, in a file of the same name as the function without the `MPI_` prefix.
 * Most of the internal heavy lifting is done by `include/` and `src/internal`.
 Reusable parts of the implementation should happen there.
   * Reading environment variable configuration is in `include/env.hpp` and `src/internal/env.cpp`.
 * Support code for benchmarking and testing is in `support/`.
 This code should only be used in test and benchmarking binaries, never in the implementation.